starship/starship/docs/es-ES/config/README.md

 - The current directory contains a `requirements.txt` file
 - The current directory contains a `setup.py` file
 - The current directory contains a `tox.ini` file
+- The current directory contains a `.envrc` file
 - The current directory contains a file with the `.py` extension.
 - A virtual environment is currently activated